-1. 11411111 8~ -

-Topical Area Did you hold or develop a Who was the target audience?
-What were the intended training How did you evaluate this training?
+1. 11411111 5.5 Topical Area Did you hold or develop a training on this topic?
+Who was the target audience?
+What were the intended training outcomes?
+How did you evaluate this training?
+Data ⊠Yes □No Courts/stakeholders/ Community Improvement Councils Identification of areas in need of improvement and development of action plan to improve timeliness, permanency, and hearing quality for upcoming year Action plans and survey

-training on outcomes?

-this topic?

-Data ⊠Yes □No Courts/stakeholders/ Identification of areas Action plans and

-Community in need of survey

-Improvement improvement and

-Councils development of

-action plan to

-improve timeliness,

-permanency, and

-hearing quality for

-upcoming year

-Hearing quality ⊠Yes □No Courts/stakeholders/ Identification of Action plans and

-Community specific strategies and survey

-Improvement best practices to